FerasMaali/Internship-Performance-API/README.md

 In this task, I implemented an API that provides info about the system it is running on

 ## General Structure

+### Assumptions
 - The system we are deploying to is assumed to be Centos7
+- We have root privileges on that system

+### Web App
-- Used Python 3 and Flask to build the API
+- Used Python 3 and Flask framework to build the API
+- The web app works on a Docker container and was built using [Dockerfile.web](https://github.com/FerasMaali/Internship-Performance-API/blob/master/Dockerfile.web)
+- Used this [script](https://github.com/ufoscout/docker-compose-wait) to make web app wait until db is ready (since it needs some initiallization time)

+### Database
-- Used Mysql to store the collected data
+- Used Mysql to store the collected data about the system
 - Used cron jobs and shell scripts to collect data and store it in the DB
-- Each one of the web server and Mysql server was deployed to a separate Docker container
+- Mysql server was deployed to a separate Docker container which was built using [Dockerfile.db](https://github.com/FerasMaali/Internship-Performance-API/blob/master/Dockerfile.db)

+### Miscellaneous
 - Used Docker Compose to manage running these two containers
 - Used Ansible to deploy our API
 - Used Ansible Vault to manage our secrets (Mysql & Github credentials)